Ludovico Scarfiotti

+A motorsports competitor for a decade, Scarfiotti had also won the sportscar class of the European Hillclimb Championship in 1962 and 1965.
+In June 1968, Scarfiotti died at a hillclimbing event in the German Alps when he crashed his Porsche 910.

 Early life

 Scarfiotti was born in Turin.
 Scarfiotti was associated with cars from his youth.
 His grandfather was the first president and one of the nine founders of the Fiat automobile company.

 Sports car competition

 Scarfiotti competed in the 1,000 Kilometres de Paris sports car race in October 1962.
 He finished third with teammate Colin Davis.
 The event was won by Pedro Rodríguez and Ricardo Rodríguez driving a Ferrari.
 Partnered with Lorenzo Bandini, Scarfiotti was victorious in the 24 Hours of Le Mans in June 1963.
 Their factory Ferrari achieved an average speed of 117.99 miles per hour over a distance of 2832 mi.
 The victory was worth almost $20,000 in various prize money along with prestige, and gave Ferrari its fourth consecutive Le Mans victory.

 In 1965, John Surtees and Scarfiotti shared a Ferrari 330 P2 Spyder which gave the marque a fourth consecutive victory at the 1000km Nürburgring race.
 They led throughout the 44 laps, posting a winning time of 6 hours, 53 minutes, and 5 seconds, for an average speed of 90.46 mi/h.
 Scarfiotti and Bandini drove a 2-litre Dino 206 S to second place in the 1966 running of the 1,000 kilometre Nürburgring in which first place went to Phil Hill and Joakim Bonnier driving a 5.4-litre Chevrolet-powered Chaparral.
 The Dino was 90 seconds behind the Chaparral that debuted the automatic transmission in European competition.

 Surtees severed relations with the Ferrari racing team following their decision to replace him with Scarfiotti at the 1966 24 Hours of Le Mans.
 Scarfiotti would go on to finish 31st, retiring after 123 laps.
 Scarfiotti joined Mike Parkes in a Ferrari P4 for the 1000 km Spa in May 1967.
 They finished a lap behind Jacky Ickx and Richard Thompson, who drove a Ford Mirage (race car).
 The winning team averaged 120.5 mi/h and posted a time of 5 hours, 9 minutes, 46.5 seconds.